 Only after students become comfortable participating as responders in Socratic dialogues will there be any hope of them becoming actively involved as questioners.
+Not only must teachers educate the intellect if students are to become actively engaged in the questioning process, they must also help students understand that they are expected to question, and that developing critical questioning skills is a valuable part of the educational process.
 It is critical that the teacher model appropriate questioning strategies, explain the process of question formulation, and then fade from the scene so that students will become actively engaged as questioners in the process of Socratic dialogues.

-Acknowledgement: The authors wish to acknowledge teacher participants of the Chicago ITQ Science Project for many insightful contributions that have been included in this article.
+Acknowledgement: The authors wish to acknowledge Cohort 2 teacher participants of the Chicago ITQ Science Project for many insightful contributions that have been included in this article.